Degree: Bachelor of Music

 Electives to bring total hours to 120

-*NOTE: Up to 8 hours from the required Music History and Music Literature courses may apply to General Education.
+*NOTE: Up to nine (9) hours from the required Music History, Music Literature and Music Theory courses may apply to General Education.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.